o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

       }
       ```

 Great, now all the custom surface and lighting is now done!
 In the **Editor**, look at how your material has lighting now.
 Try adding more entities with a **Directional Light** component around your material to see the different effects.
 For example, try moving the light to point to the top of your material and see how the lighting responds accordingly!
 Also, adjust the **Intensity** of the light in the **Directional Light** component as needed to make your cloud look more realistic.
+Your material will also respond to other light types and multiple lights at the same time.

 {{< video src="/images/atom-guide/six-point-lighting/final.mp4" autoplay="true" loop="true" width="100%" muted="true" info="Video of the final lighting." >}}